conversejs/converse.js/docs/source/configuration.rst

         toggle_occupants: true
     }

-Allows you to show or hide buttons on the chat boxes' toolbars.
+Allows you to show or hide buttons on the chatboxes' toolbars.

 * *call*:
     Provides a button with a picture of a telephone on it.